 Sleeping Lion also hosts a podcast called Talking Lion where they chat with their artist friends and share the stories behind their songs.

 "TAKKIN [tok-kin] 德堅 dé jiān - “firm virtue”

-As a musician, Shivani is in pursuit of the effect of music on the inner being is a central theme to their work.
-Shivani grew up learning Indian Classical music, and studied Music Technology and Experimental Pop Music at California Institute of the Arts founded by Walt Disney.
-Shivani is a skilled touring musician and producer; with placements on Deb Never’s EP and touring experience with Dominic Fike, Brockhampton, Tommy Genesis, 88Rising, and more.
+As a musician, the effect of music on the inner being is a central theme of Shivani’s work.
+Shivani grew up learning Indian Classical music and studied Music Technology and Experimental Pop Music at the California Institute of the Arts founded by Walt Disney.
+Shivani is a skilled touring musician and producer, with placements on Deb Never’s EP and touring experience with Dominic Fike, Brockhampton, Tommy Genesis, 88Rising, and more.
 The pure experience of music is the most inspiring aspect.

 Praise & Warships

 Dig if you will the picture: a cool, electronic breeze filling every void with catchy, funky synth frills; and a voice not unlike young Wayne Coyne, addressing technological, spiritual, and extraterrestrial quandaries in a love letter to a world where suddenly, everything has changed.

 Praise & Warship’s sound is as much organic and grounded as it is densely layered with aural easter eggs for your tympanic membrane.
 It’s edgy, danceable pop juxtaposed against the sociological nightmare we’re all living.
 This is earphone candy for the new world.